 An easy way to improve the air quality of your home is to diffuse an essential oil in each of your rooms.
 Studies show that certain types, including lemongrass, tea tree, peppermint, lemon, and sweet orange are effective disinfecting and cleaning agents.1

-Additionally, research also shows that the above mentioned essential oils might inhibit the growth of bacteria, virus, and fungi.2 Hence, it might do your health a world of good
+Additionally, research also shows that the above mentioned essential oils might inhibit the growth of bacteria, virus, and fungi.2 Hence, it might do your health a world of good if you regularly diffuse essential oils in your home.3

 2. Eliminates Unpleasant Smells